 HOW TO HAVE A MARY POPPINS INSPIRED DAY OUT IN LONDON

-It's been 53 years since the original Mary Poppins popped onto our screens with her magical bag and flying umbrella.
+It's been over 50 years since the original Mary Poppins popped onto our screens with her magical bag and flying umbrella.

 Here’s how to have your very own magical Mary Poppins day out in the capital that’s, as our favourite nanny would say, practically perfect in every way.

 Lights, camera, action

 Discover behind-the-scenes stories from the new film and details from the original Mary Poppins books and film on the new Brit Movies Mary Poppins tour which will take you through the streets of London and the locations used in Mary Poppins Returns.

 The two-hour walking tour, which is family friendly, will take in famous landmarks that you’ll recognise from the original movie and that have appeared in the sequel’s trailer, such as St Paul’s Cathedral, one of the most impressive examples of cathedral architecture in the country.